 Although this site is no longer free, it may be worth the price.
 Users can begin by browsing through a gallery of professional artwork until they find an inspiring image.
 When they find an image that interests them, they write a story or poem to accompany their chosen visual.
 Students can choose from a collection of images and build a picture book around them.
 The site also offers excellent resources for teachers, like writing lessons and private class settings.

 13 – WriteReader

 This is a great book-making tool for emerging writers.
-As students type in text, WriteReader will say either the name of the letter or the sound it makes, allowing students to get auditory confirmation that they are choosing the right letters.
+As students type in a text, WriteReader will say either the name of the letter or the sound it makes, allowing students to get auditory confirmation that they are choosing the right letters.
 To enhance their books, students can add images or voice recordings.
-Teachers are able to include adult-written text below each student’s writing task.
+Teachers are able to include the adult-written text below each student’s writing task.
 Finished books can be printed or downloaded as PDFs.

-Classroom management’s apps
+Classroom management apps

 14 – BehaviorFlip